 Refugee Resettlement services available in throughout the Archdiocese with program headquarters in Cedar Rapids.

 Terri Reynolds, Refugee Resettlement Case Manager, DBQCCCIC@arch.pvt.k12.ia.us.

-Immigration Outreach is a program designed to help language-barrier and low-income individuals and families, who have moved to the United States, adjust their immigration status and establish a self-sufficient life.
-Catholic Charities provides assistance with preparing the paperwork for Green Card issuances, citizenship awards, and family and visitor visas.
+Certified Immigration staff provide services to help reunite families split by immigration, by assisting with adjustment of status and advocating on their behalf.
+Catholic Charities provides assistance with preparing the paperwork for green card issuances, citizenship awards, and family and visitor visas.
 Translation assistance for legal documents such as birth, marriage, and divorce certificates is also available.

-Immigration Outreach available in Cedar Rapids and Dubuque.
+Immigration Outreach available in Cedar Rapids, Dubuque and Waterloo.
 Consultation with community partners and parishes available throughout the Archdiocese.